tobyspark/folk-rnn-webapp/README.md

 └── midi-js-soundfonts
 ```

+Note the folk-rnn repository used here is a fork of the original folk-rnn project that provides an API to the generate functionality and has an orders-of-magnitude faster implementation of the generate code.

 ### Procedure – Dev, i.e. local, VirtualBox
 In a shell, navigate to the `folk-rnn-webapp` directory, and issue the following commands